parasdev123/INST377-Final/README.md

 #### The API for your server application - all GET, POST, PUT, etc endpoints, and what they each do

 - Our backend servers uses GET, LISTEN, and FETCH in order to support the front end.
 We used the LISTEN request to confirm that our server is up and running and using the correct port.
 We have four GET request corresponding with the four different pages.
-Each page reprsent data from one set of the PG county such as /policeStations.
-Once called upon, these GET requests make a call to the respective function in order to FETCH the data from PG county, edit it to display the clean & useful information, and send the data to the front end.
+Each page reprsent data from one set of the PG county.

+- /policeStations makes a call to the correct function in the server inorder to FETCH the data from PG county, edit it to display the clean & useful information, and send the data to the front end.
+This should produce in the return of the json data of police stations with their names, lat, and long for each department.

+- /libraires makes a call to the library function in the server which follows the same process as the police stations.
+The result is data in a json format that has the name, lat, and long for each library within PG county.

+- /fireStations Should result in data that is in a json format.
+This data has the name, lat, and long for each fire station within PG county.

+- /recreation Should result in data that is in a json format.
+This data has the name, lat, and long for each recreation center in PG county.

 #### A clear set of expectations around known bugs and a road-map for future development.